neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 The `RUN` message requests that a Cypher query is executed with a set of parameters and additional extra data.

-This message could both be used for running an explicit transaction or an autocommit transaction.
+This message could both be used in an **Explicit Transaction** or an **Auto-commit Transaction**.
 The transaction type is implied by the order of message sequence.

 **Signature:** `10`